I Bonds New 3.11% Rate Still a Good Deal?

 Photo Credit: Micheile

 Did you miss buying Treasury I bonds in October before the rate reset?
-You get a better deal buying them between now and April 2024
+Is it still worth buying I bonds now?

 The U.S. Treasury announced there were almost $7 billion in new Series I savings bond purchases in October 2022.
 There was a record $979 million purchased on the last day as people rushed to lock in the 9.62% interest rate before the rate adjusted for the next six months.